Crossroads (1986 film): Soundtrack album

-Music chronology

 Critical response

 Farliner said, "This is as tricky a picture to market as anything.
 I was the first one who tried to sell the story.
 I know how tricky it is ...
 It could be a classic crossover movie.
 But you could blow that opportunity real quick with a bad campaign."
 He thought Columbia had an excellent marketing team and liked that the studio spent $6 million on launching it.

 According to Ry Cooder, the film "went down the tubes".
 The film managed a domestic total gross of $5,839,031.

-As of 2021, the film had a 75% "fresh" rating on Rotten Tomatoes from 16 reviews.
+As of 2024, the film had an 82% "fresh" rating on Rotten Tomatoes from 17 reviews.

 Roger Ebert in his review stated that the movie "borrows so freely and is a reminder of so many other movies that it's a little startling, at the end, to realize how effective the movie is and how original it manages to feel despite all the plunderings."
 He praised the film's acting and music, giving the movie 3.5 stars out of 4.